LawsonDaiki/google-it-automation-with-python/configuration-management-and-the-cloud/week-two/README.md

 }
 ```

+When a node requests which rules it should apply, Puppet will look at the node definitions, figure out which one matches the node's FQDN, and then give only those rules.
+To avoid repeating the inclusion of all the common classes, we might define a base class that does the work of including all the classes that are common to all node types.

+Now, where's this information stored?
+The node definitions are typically stored in a file called site.pp, which isn't part of any module.
+Instead, it just defines what classes will be included for what nodes.

+Q: In Puppet, what can we use to categorize in order to apply different rules to different systems?
+Node definitions.
+Different kinds of nodes are defined, allowing different sets of rule catalogs to apply to different types of machines.

 ### Puppet's Certificate Infrastructure

 Puppet uses __public key infrastructure (PKI)__, __secure sockets layer (SSL)__, to establish secure connections between the server and the clients.